yasssuz/tip-calculator-app-oop/README.md

 ### Continued development

 I learned a few new keywords in javascript, but nothing really life-changing.
-But building this project using oop principles was actually kinda cool, I learned about static methods, the `this` keyword, the OO mindset... very cool experience (but i still prefer the functional paradigm :D).
-When I find the opportunity to use OO principles again, i'm definitly gonna use them.
+But building this project using oop principles was actually kinda cool, I learned about static methods, the `this` keyword, the OO mindset... a very cool experience (but I still prefer the functional paradigm :D).
+When I find the opportunity to use OO principles again, I'm definitely gonna use them.

 ## Author